flatpak/flatpak/README.md

 * `dbus-proxy`: a filtering proxy for D-Bus connections, as a submodule
 * `icon-validator`: A small utility that is used to validate icons
 * `revokefs`: A fuse filesystem that is used to transfer files to the system-helper without copying

+# Related Projects

+Here are some notable projects in the Flatpak ecosystem:
+* [Flatseal](https://github.com/tchx84/flatseal): An app for managing permissions of Flatpak apps without using the CLI
+* [Souk](https://gitlab.gnome.org/haecker-felix/souk): A Flatpak-only app store
+* [Flat-manager](https://github.com/flatpak/flat-manager): A tool for managing Flatpak repositories